 Marmar: “marble.”
 Applied to the beloved’s forehead, breast, and skin, suggesting cool, smooth, luminous perfection.

-Tannāz: “coquettish,” “full of nāz.”
+Tannāz: “coquettish,” “body full of nāz.”
 One who carries themselves with a deliberate, teasing grace, fully conscious of the effect produced.

 Rokhsār: “cheek,” “face.”
 The beloved’s face as the primary site of beauty and radiance, often flushed or glowing.